josherrickson/stata-regression/stata_markdown/01-regression.md

 - "t": This is the standardized coefficient, calculated as Coef./Std.
 Err.
 We can't directly compare the Coef.'s because of the different scales, but we can examine the standardized coefficients to get a sense of which predictor has a larger impact.
 In this model, we see that the impact of square footage is much more than the impact of gender.
 - "P>|t|": The p-value testing whether the coefficient is significantly different than 0.
-In this model, we see that square footage is significant, while there appears to be no gender difference.
+We see that the p-value on square footage is low, so therefore we have evidence that the population coefficient is not zero - implying we've found a relationship between square footage and expenditure.
+On the other hand, the p-value for female is high, so cannot reject the possibility that the coefficient is zero and that there is no relationship.
 - "[95% Conf. interval]": A range of possible values.

 Whenever we look at any model, a distinction needs to be drawn between statistical significance and practical significance.
 While these two